wangbingbo2019/ENCORE-Cancer/README.md

 Table S3.
 Transcriptome differential expression (Transcriptome), DNA differential methylation (Methylation), Somatic mutation and Copy number variation (CNV) data of 15 cancers.

 Table S4.
 Human interactome contains 16,461 genes and 239,305 physical interactions.
+This network is provided by 'Menche J, Sharma A, Kitsak M, et al. Disease networks.
+Uncovering disease-disease relationships through the incomplete interactome.
+Science 2015; 347.'

 Table S5.
 The results of the CLines that reflect the wave mode of the connectivity between the perturbed genes corresponding to the change of the perturbation degree cutoffs.